davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-28-kona-diaries-2015-day-3-getting-blown-by-the-queen-k.md

 ![20150926-7380](/images/2015/20150926-7380.jpg)

 So the fast boys (and girl) swam the full Ironman course (2.4 miles) and I trailed in a few minutes afterwards after swimming a fair bit less.
-We followed the swim witha lovely drink and a natter at a coffee place a few minutes walk away with a gorgeous view over the ocean.
+We followed the swim with a lovely drink and a natter at a coffee place a few minutes walk away with a gorgeous view over the ocean.

 ![20150926-post-swim-drink](/images/2015/20150926-post-swim-drink.jpg)